 In 1961, Peter Mitchell postulated the Chemiosmotic hypothesis.
 It explains the mechanism of ATP synthesis within chloroplast during photosynthesis.
 During photochemical phase or light reaction ATP and NADP are generated.
 These are the key components and used in the dark reaction for the production of the final product of photosynthesis i.e. sugar molecules.
 Let us see how this ATP and NADPH are generated during the light reaction.

-According to chemiosmotic hypothesis, ATP production is the result of proton gradient developed across the membrane of thylakoids.
-The essential components required for chemiosmosis are proton pump, proton gradient and ATP synthase.
+According to the chemiosmotic hypothesis, ATP production is the result of proton gradient developed across the membrane of thylakoids.
+The essential components required for chemiosmosis are proton pump, proton gradient, and ATP synthase.
 ATP synthase is an enzyme which helps in ATP synthesis.
 The enzyme ATP synthase has two parts-F0 and F1.
-F0 is a transmembrane channel while configuration changes in F1 activates the enzyme.
+F0 is a transmembrane channel while configuration changes in F1 activate the enzymes.
 They phosphorylate ADP.
-One of the driving factor of ATP Synthase is the protein gradient that is developed across a membrane.
+One of the driving factors of ATP Synthase is the protein gradient that is developed across a membrane.

 The Chemiosmotic Theory

 According to this theory, molecules like glucose are metabolized to develop acetyl CoA in the form of an energy-rich intermediate.
 The proper oxidation of acetyl CoA occurs in the mitochondrial matrix and coupled to the reduced form of a carrier molecule such as FAD and NAD.
 The carriers then pass electrons to the transport chain of the electron in the inner membrane of mitochondria which pass them to different other proteins present in the ETC. The energy present in the electrons is basically used to pump out protons from the matrix in the inner mitochondrial membrane.
 It is used to store the energy in the form of a transmembrane electrochemical gradient.